Assessment

 About Sam

-This worked well until Sam’s Social Worker persuaded her to use an agency to carry out her care rather than employ PA’s herself.
+This worked well until Sam’s Social Worker persuaded her to use an agency to carry out her care rather than employ PAs herself.
 At this point, her Social Worker applied for her to have half of her 24-hour care package funded by CHC.
-Sam agreed due to pressure, lack of support and her continued struggle to have a working contingency plan in place should any of her PA’s be unable to work.
-However, as soon as this decision was made Sam lost all autonomy and had very little or no say in how she lived her life.
+Sam agreed due to pressure.
+The lack of access to support, and her continued struggle to have a working contingency plan in place should any of her PAs be unable to work.
+However, as soon as this decision was made, Sam lost all autonomy and had very little or no say in how she lived her life!

 Back with the Direct Payments Scheme

-After a lot of battling with her local authority, Sam now employs PA’s once again through a Direct Payment, enabling her to live her life the way she wants to.
+After a lot of battling with her local authority, Sam now employs PAs once again through the Direct Payment scheme, enabling her to live her life the way she wants to.
 She has this option as she is jointly funded by BOTH the local authority and CHC.
 This option is not available to those like Rhys who’s care isn’t jointly funded.

 1. How long have you had your current care package?